mangdangroboticsclub/MiniPupperDocs/docs/guide/QuickStartGuide.rst

 You can talk to the robot and control it with the keywords

-* dance ( The robot will dance when he hear the key word “dance”.)
+* dance (The robot will dance when he hear the key word "dance".)
-* game（The robot will play rock-paper-scissors game with you when he hear the key word “game”.）
+* game (The robot will play rock-paper-scissors game with you when he hear the key word "game".)
-* picture(The robot will take a photo and analyze it when he hear the key word “picture”.)
+* picture(The robot will take a photo and analyze it when he hear the key word "picture".)
-* The robot will do relative actions when he hear the key word “look up” or “look down” or “look left” or “look right” or “come”.
+* The robot will do relative actions when he hear the key word "look up" or "look down" or "look left" or "look right" or "come".

-Disable the AI functions：click「AI off」button.
+To Disable the AI functions: click「AI off」button.

 .. image:: ../_static/mobile.IE.disableAI.png
     :align: center